 Fosterplus will ensure that the needs of any children or young people already in placement with foster carers are fully considered and seek a placing alongside agreement from the Local Authority social worker - it's important to consider that the needs of all children will be met.
 The foster carer(s) will be consulted about any potential matches and their views sought on whether the potential placement is something they feel to be appropriate for the young person and their family.
 The foster carer's Form F assessment and Profile will be sent to Local Authorities to help with decision making and to establish the right match for the child/young person.
 Local Authorities may also request the latest Annual Foster Carer Review report if applicable.
-We consider safeguarding issues, school and education needs, contact arrangements in relation to the foster carers overseeing contacts, foster carer's approval terms, other family members or existing placements, proposed length of placement, foster carer's training and skills, and location of placement.
+We consider safeguarding issues, school and education needs, contact arrangements in relation to the foster carers overseeing contacts, foster carer's training and skills, and location of placement.